Guhananush/Designing-ingestion-pipelines/README.md

 - In case of ETL pipelines, you can also easily add ingestion timestamp.
 This marks a moment it time when you moved data from Staging to final destination table/area.
 This could be used to identify the freshes cleaning of data in this table.

+## Designing ingestion pipelines
+Most source systems are transactional databases, REST API endpoints, maybe a spreadsheet, CSV files downloaded daily from an SFTP server etc. The one thing they have in common is that they hold only one state — current.
+What we really want to have in our Data Warehouse is a historical view on the data as it changed over time.
+This requires some very specific strategies to be implemented correctly.

+### Step zero: ask questions
+Before you actually start designing ingestion pipeline, you need to gather some basic information.
+So ask and note: